Managing content views

 9. Click Delete.

-Clearing the Search Filter
+Clearing the search filter

 If you search for specific content types using keywords in the Search text box and the search returns no results, click Clear search to clear all the search queries and reset the Search text box.